UdaySagar25/scala-spark/articleFiles/24-2-25/json-file-null-and-corrupt-value-parsing.md

 +-----+--------+----+----+
 ```

 Spark has an inbuilt configuration `dropFieldIfAllNull` which will ignore the column and read the rest of the JSON file.
-This configuration comes handy when We do not want unnecessary columns to be printed while working with large datasets.
+This configuration comes handy when we do not want unnecessary columns to be printed while working with large datasets.
 ```scala
  val ignoreNullValues=spark.read.option("multiLine","true")
      .option("dropFieldIfAllNull","true")